CAD97/SpawnerCraft/README.md

  1. Watch [this wonderful video by cpw](https://youtu.be/4PFRS8U-yxM)
  2. Go ahead and watch all of his videos on using IntelliJ IDEA for Minecraft Modding
  3. Make the switch to using IntelliJ IDEA, it's much better than using Eclipse
- 4. Follow the steps from the video to clone and set up Spawnercraft git@github.com:CAD97/SpawnerCraft.git
+ 4. Follow the steps from the video to clone and set up Spawnercraft.
+The clone URL is available in the button labeled Clone or Download.

 ## Contributing